“There is no life that does not contribute to history.” -Dorothy West (1907 - 1998): “The Living Is Easy” (1948)

 Washington: “The British are combing, the British are combing!”

-The shortest war in history was between Zanzibar and Great Britain in 1896.
-Zanzibar surrendered after 38 minutes.
+The shortest war in history was in 1896, between Zanzibar and Great Britain, with Zanzibar surrendering after 38 minutes.

 “History is a vast early warning system.” -Norman Cousins (1915 - 1990): as quoted in the “Saturday Review” (15 April 1978)